tawasta/partner/partner_modification_log/README.rst

 Partner info modification log
 =============================

-Logs all changes to a partner to messages.
+Logs all changes to a partner in messages thread.

-NOTE: This will slow down the partner writes significantly, as each field write will be logged.

 Installation
 ============